Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

 See also Fig. \ref{fig:facegram}.

-Next, we show that treegrams are join-dense inside the lattice of cliquegrams: Let $C_X$ be a cliquegram and let $S$ be the critical set of $C_X$ (the finite set of all time instances $t$ where the clique-sets $C_X(t)$ change through time).
+Next, we show that treegrams are join-dense inside the lattice of cliquegrams: Let $\caC _X$ be a cliquegram and let $\S$ be the critical set of $\caC _X$ (the finite set of all time instances $t$ where the clique-sets $\caC _X(t)$ change through time).
 Now, think of the cliquegram as a facegram.
-Consider the sublattice of facegrams with critical set $S$.
-Then, this sublattice is finite (since $S$ and $X$ are finite).
-Thus, as we have seen in Ex.~\ref{ex:irred in the finite case are join-dense}, the facegram $C_X$ can be written as a join-span of some join-irreducible elements.
-By Prop.~\ref{prop:filtration-irreducible}, those are treegrams.
+Consider the sublattice of facegrams with critical set $\S$.
+Then, this sublattice is finite (since $\S$ and $X$ are finite).
+Thus, as we have seen in Ex.~\ref{ex:irred in the finite case are join-dense}, the facegram $\C _X$ can be written as a join-span of some join-irreducible elements.
+By Thm.~\ref{thm:filtration-irreducible}, those are treegrams.
 Then, we apply the surjective lattice morphism in Rem.~\ref{rem:epi} from the lattice of facegrams to the lattice of cliquegrams.
 Since this is a lattice morphism it respects the joinands (the treegrams), and hence, we can write the cliquegram as a join-span of treegrams inside the lattice of cliquegrams now.
-That means treegrams are join-dense inside the lattice of cliquegrams (although not join-irreducible). \end{proof} \begin{corollary} Symmetric ultranetworks over $X$ are exactly the join-irreducible elements of the lattice of phylogenetic networks over $X$, $\mathbf{Net}(X)$.
+That means treegrams are join-dense inside the lattice of cliquegrams (although not join-irreducible). \end{proof} \begin{corollary} Symmetric ultranetworks over $X$ are join-dense inside the lattice of phylogenetic networks over $X$, $\mathbf{Net}(X)$.
 In particular, in the setting of $\mathbf{Net}(X)$, PNRP admits a solution. \end{corollary} In addition, we obtain the following interesting decomposition, connecting phylogenetic networks (including the case of finite metric spaces) with symmetric ultranetworks. \begin{corollary} Let $N_X:X\times X\to\R$ be a phylogenetic network (e.g.~a finite metric space).
-Because of Prop.~\ref{prop:clique-dense} and Defn.~\ref{dfn:spanning}, $N_X$ admits the following decomposition into spanning symmetric ultranetworks, i.e.:
+Because of Prop.~\ref{prop:clique-dense} and \textit{Defn.~\ref{dfn:spanning}}, $N_X$ admits the following decomposition into spanning symmetric ultranetworks, i.e.:

-This decomposition is not unique, since in the above decomposition of $N_X$, one can only consider the $\vee$-maximal spanning elements (symmetric ultranetworks $U_X$) of $N_X$ in the lattice of phylogenetic networks $(\mathbf{Net}(X),\geq,\min,\max)$\footnote{The join of that lattice is the entrywise minimum of the network matrix.}. \end{corollary}
+This decomposition is not unique among join decompositions of $N_X$, since in the above decomposition of $N_X$, one can only consider the $\vee$-maximal spanning elements (symmetric ultranetworks $U_X$) of $N_X$ i,n the lattice of phylogenetic networks $(\mathbf{Net}(X),\geq,\min,\max)$ (the join of that lattice is the entrywise minimum of the network matrix because the poset-order is given by the reverse inequality). \end{corollary}